jyothishree18/intern-notes-jyothishree18/week-0.md

 The hardest tool for me to install was Docker Desktop because I was initially confused about the installation and setup steps.
 After following the instructions carefully, I was able to complete the setup.

+Also, Git because initially I got many errors then I tried to fixed the errors